localvoid/uix/README.md

     // vRoot node is used to represent root element.
     //
     // Call operator is overloaded for all virtual nodes and is used
-    // to assign children, it accepts Lists, Iterables and Strings. updateRoot(vRoot()(
+    // to assign children, it accepts Lists, Iterables, VNodes and
+    // Strings.
+    updateRoot(vRoot()(
       vElement('span')(data)
     ));